 The Adventures of Wolfboy is available on all major streaming platforms from March 15th

-In a world obsessed with the next Marvel movie or who wears the bat suit in the DC Universe, we could be forgiven for thinking that heroes only exist when immortalised in the pages of a comic book.
-Their shiny padded suits, special powers and belief in truth and justice mere figments of our imagination.
-However, in truth, heroes come in all shapes and sizes, walking among us every day.
-These heroes don’t need special powers, emblems or secret identities.
-They embody courage, conviction and a belief in a better world.
-Their superpower rooted in their ability to overcome the barriers the world puts in front of them daily.
-So who are these heroes who walk in plain sight, I hear you ask?
-They are all those children and adults who defy bullying, celebrate difference, overcome disability and shout ‘This is me’ from the highest rooftop.
+In a world obsessed with the next Marvel movie and who wears the bat suit on film, you could be forgiven for thinking that heroes only exist in the pages of a comic book.
+However, heroes come in all shapes and sizes and walk among us daily.
+But these everyday heroes don’t have special powers, emblems or a secret identity.
+No, their superpower is their courage, conviction, and belief in a better world.
+These heroes fight to overcome barriers that our society places in front of them daily.
+But who are these heroes, I hear you ask?
+Well, they are all those children and adults who defy bullying, celebrate their difference or disability and shout “this is me” from the highest rooftop.

-These amazing heroes surround us as we go about our daily lives, and sometimes if we are lucky, our lives entwine through family, friendship or a brief encounter.
-They shine with the power of individuality, never allowing others to bring them crashing down while challenging the world around them.
-Now and again, a movie comes along that places these people front and centre.
-Sometimes these films portray real-life heroes (The Theory of Everything), and sometimes they inhabit a fantasy world (The Greatest Showman).
-But one thing connects them all; the struggle to overcome adversity and the importance of celebrating and furthering diversity and opportunity.
-The Adventures of Wolfboy is one of those rare and beautiful gems.
-Taking inspiration from Tim Burton’s Edward Scissorhands and Collodi’s Pinocchio while dovetailing fantasy with reality.
-In a truly unique, beautiful and engaging coming of age quest and modern fairytale.
+These fantastic people surround us as we go about our daily lives, and sometimes if we are lucky, we meet them through family, friendships or a brief encounter.
+They shine with the power of individuality and never allow others to bring them crashing down.
+Sometimes, a movie comes along that places these people centre stage.
+The Adventures of Wolfboy is one of those rare and beautiful gems as it takes inspiration from Tim Burton’s Edward Scissorhands and Collodi’s Pinocchio.
+However, the fantasy at the heart of The Adventures of Wolfboy is dovetailed with reality in a unique and engaging modern fairytale.

-Thirteen-year-old Paul (Jaeden Martell) lives a reclusive life with his single dad (Chris Messina).
-Their small house sitting in the shadow of a large freeway; Pauls room his only sanctuary from the bullies outside.
-His only comfort a knitted balaclava that hides his condition.
-For, Paul is no ordinary boy, his face, arms, legs and torso covered in thick hair; his condition, Hypertrichosis, otherwise known as Werewolf Syndrome.
+Thirteen-year-old Paul (Jaeden Martell) lives a reclusive life with his single dad (Chris Messina) in their small house that sits in the shadow of a large freeway.
+Here Paul’s room is his sanctuary from the bullies surrounding him, his only comfort, a knitted balaclava that hides his condition from the world outside his window.
+For, Paul is no ordinary teenage boy; he is unique and beautiful, but also covered in thick hair; his condition, Hypertrichosis, otherwise known as Werewolf Syndrome.

-Pauls mum disappeared just after his birth, and for Paul, her whereabouts remain unclear.
-His imagination working overtime as he creates scenarios of where she might be, for example, a large gothic house deep in the country.
-Meanwhile, his dad struggles to help him overcome the social anxiety and bullying he faces daily: his solution, a potential school aimed at kids who are different.
+Paul’s mum disappeared just after his birth, and for Paul, her whereabouts remain unclear.
+Here his imagination works overtime as he creates scenarios of where she might be; for example, a large gothic house deep in the country where she waits for him to return.
+Meanwhile, Paul’s dad is struggling to help his son overcome the social anxiety and bullying he faces daily: his solution, a boarding school for different kids.

 However, as Paul reluctantly tries on his new school uniform, his lack of enthusiasm on show, a mysterious birthday gift sits on his bedside table.
-The wrapped box containing a brief note and map from his long lost mum.
-The said map pointing to a location in Pennsylvania, beckoning him to seek her out.
-And looking at the school uniform and potential cage his dad has created, he runs.
-The nighttime air engulfing his mind as he thinks of Pennsylvania and the final missing piece of his young life’s jigsaw.
+The wrapped box contains a brief note and map from his long lost mum, pointing to a location in Pennsylvania and beckoning him to find her.
+Fearing the school his dad wants him to attend, Paul runs into the night.
+And so begins Paul’s quest to find his mum and finally gain the answers he has long wished to hear.